65 years of our campaign

 However, it is also a fact that some cases like the Fukuoka Incident, when Mr. Nishi and Mr. Ishii died and all the people involved in the incident disappeared, are cases where everything about them could be forgotten by society very easily.

-Future Retrial Campaign
+Current Retrial Campaign

 Above all, there are many documents that we are seeing for the first time and, during the review of the existing material, we are able to make new discoveries.
 We would therefore like to continue to carefully examine and verify the documentation of the past, hoping that new facts, such as those we have discovered, will pave the way for having a new process for opening a retrial.